imvbh/SnakeGame/README.md

 - Different difficulty levels determine the snake's speed, the score required to level up, and the high score storage.

 - For mobile users, on-screen buttons are provided to control the snake's direction.

+- Added a toggle mechanism for wall collisions.

 - The game provides feedback when a high score is achieved, encouraging players to improve their performance.